 An expansion of the European Studies Program, this program focuses on international issues and topics.
 In addition to the courses listed under European Studies, courses may also include: Economics of Development; Security Policy Analysis: Eurasia; and International Politics: Studying World Politics in the 21st Century.

-Students must focus on two of the following disciplines in order to meet the IP requirement of taking 15 units per semester: Economics; History; Languages; Literature; and Political Science.
+Students must focus on two of the following disciplines in order to meet the IP requirement of taking 15 units per semester: Anthropology; Economics; History; Languages; Literature; and Political Science.
 Students may select relevant courses from those listed under the European Studies program as well as the following: Economic History – Essay Writing; Research Paper in Economic History; Gender and Economics; Economics of Development; Development and Armed Conflict; Development, Democracy and the State; Political Theory; Security Policy Analysis: Eurasia; International Politics: Studying World Politics in the 21st Century.

 MEDIA AND COMMUNICATION STUDIES

 The program in Media and Communication studies is taught from a European perspective by faculty drawn from a variety of academic areas.